Research

 Beyond state actors, non-state entities, including transnational corporations and regulatory bodies, contribute to institutional development and global governance.
 My research explores how institutions evolve, adapt, and influence the formation of norms, security architectures, and economic governance.

-The geographical scope of my research includes Eurasia, the Indo-Pacific, and the Middle East.
+The geographical scope of my research includes Eurasia and Africa.

 Ongoing Research Projects